Obama Pardons: White House Sees ‘Pretty Stark Difference Between Chelsea Manning And Edward Snowden’

 Former congressmen Paul and Kucinich noted in their letter to President Obama that Manning “… has already spent more time in prison than anyone previously convicted for providing information to the media.”

 The joint Paul/Kucinich plea on behalf of Manning can be seen at the RonPaul Institute website.
 They cite the point that Manning was “acting in the public interest” to Obama.
-They write that in providing government information to WikiLeaks Manning’s actions allowed “… previously unseen footage of journalists and other civilians being killed by U.S. helicopter attacks in a video known as ‘Collateral Murder.'”
+They write that in providing government information to WikiLeaks, Manning’s actions allowed “… previously unseen footage of journalists and other civilians being killed by U.S. helicopter attacks in a video known as ‘Collateral Murder.'”

 “We each had the honor of serving the American people in the United States Congress for 16 years.
 We respect the government’s right to hold to account members of the military who breach military law, but believe that there are strong grounds for commuting Ms. Manning’s sentence.
 We strongly urge you to grant Ms. Manning’s application for clemency in recognition of her acting in the public interest and the treatment that she endured in early pre-trial detention.”